 Custom Nickel Cadmium

-HOB Custom Power (formerly House of Batteries) manufactures custom nickel cadmium battery packs and assemblies.
+HOB Custom Power (DBA House of Batteries) manufactures custom nickel cadmium battery packs and assemblies.
 Our battery design team uses the latest mechanical and electronic design tools to optimize the reliability, safety and manufacturability of your custom battery packs.
 This gives you the most cost effective and dependable nickel cadmium battery pack solution for your specific needs.

 View individual product specifications for individual nickel cadmium batteries.